How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 Vinegar

 Add 1 cup of white distilled vinegar to your normal wash cycle, either hot or cold water.
 It will freshen and deodorize all of your clothing in your normal wash.
 If the clothes still smell, repeat.
-It may take a few wash loads to clear some smells, but it does work.
-(No worries, your clothes will not smell like vinegar once they are dried).

 BAKING SODA

 Baking soda is a great way to get rid of smells everywhere.
-(This is obviously okay for cotton and polyester, but you may want to do a patch test with other fabrics, such as rayon or cashmere sweaters.).
+(This is obviously okay for cotton and polyester, but you may want to do a patch test with other fabrics, such as rayon or cashmere sweaters.)

 You can find some cool accessories on clothing to reuse.
 I’ve been known to buy pieces of clothing for the buttons, zippers, or even the trim.
-It doesn’t make sense to do this unless the item is on sale or free.

 Before I throw a piece of clothing out, I always check to see if it has any cool accessories that I can take off and save.